forthright/vile/README.md

 Then just run:

+    vile punish

+Or, more tersely:

     vile p

+Note: If you don't also have `vile` installed globally, you can access the locally installed CLI via:

+    ./node_modules/.bin/vile punish

+Or, if you add `"vile": "vile"` to your `package.json` scripts section, you can
+run:

+    npm run vile -- punish

-The CLI will look up any installed plugins and automatically pull them in and run their checks.
+After calling `vile punish`, the CLI will look up any installed plugins and automatically pull them in and run their checks.

 You can also specify a white-list of installed plugins to only run: